 PREAMBLE

-This Collective Bargaining Agreement entered into this 28th day of August, 2000 _________ by the Commonwealth of Massachusetts acting through the Commissioner of Administration and Finance and his/her Human Resources Division, hereinafter referred to as the “Employer”, or the “Commonwealth”; and by the International Brotherhood of Correctional Officers/National Association of Government Employees, New England Police Benevolent Association, Inc., hereinafter referred to as the “Union” or “IBCO/NAGE NEPBA”; and has as its purpose the promotion of harmonious relations between the Union and the Employer.
+This Collective Bargaining Agreement entered into this _________ by the Commonwealth of Massachusetts acting through the Commissioner of Administration and Finance and his/her Human Resources Division, hereinafter referred to as the “Employer”, or the “Commonwealth”; and by New England Police Benevolent Association, Inc., hereinafter referred to as the “Union” or “NEPBA”; and has as its purpose the promotion of harmonious relations between the Union and the Employer.
 To this end, the parties recognize the importance of dealing with one another with mutual respect and dignity.

 ARTICLE 5 Union Business

 Section 1 Union Representation Amend as follows: Union staff representatives shall be permitted to have access to the premises of the Employer for the performance of official Union business, provided that there is no disruption of operations.
-Requests for such access will be made in advance shall be made at least one (1) day in advance of such use, unless under exigent circumstances, and will not be unreasonably denied.
+Requests for such access shall be made at least one (1) day in advance of such use, unless under exigent circumstances, and will not be unreasonably denied.
 The Union will furnish the Employer with a list of staff representatives and their areas of jurisdiction.
 Section 3 Paid Leave of Absence For Union Business The Union will not request paid release time for Executive Board meetings more frequently than ten (10) work days per calendar year.
-The Union shall submit any request for paid union business leave for Executive Board Meetings not later than three (3) seven (7) calendar days in advance of the meeting date(s).
+The Union shall submit any request for paid union business leave for Executive Board Meetings not later than seven (7) calendar days in advance of the meeting date(s).
 All leave under this Section shall require prior approval of the Human Resources Division and shall be in writing.
-The Union agrees to provide three (3) seven (7) days advance notice.
-However, Requests for release time for the purpose of attending Union conventions must be made at least seven (7) calendar days in advance of such convention.
+The Union agrees to provide seven (7) days advance notice.
+Requests for release time for the purpose of attending Union conventions must be made at least seven (7) calendar days in advance of such convention.
 Section 4 Unpaid Union Leave of Absence All leaves granted under this Section shall be requested seven days in advance and shall require prior approval of the Human Resources Division.
 Requests for unpaid leaves of absence for the purpose of attending Union conventions must be made at least seven (7) days in advance of such conventions.
 Section 5 Union Use of Premises The Union shall be permitted to use facilities of the Department for the transaction of Union business during working hours and to have reasonable use of the Department’s facilities during off duty hours for Union meetings subject to appropriate compensation if required by law.
 Requests for such access shall be made at least one (1) day in advance of such use and will not be unreasonably denied.
 This Section shall not be interpreted to grant an employee the right to carry on Union business during his/her own working hours, not granted elsewhere in the contract.

 ARTICLE 7 WORKWEEK AND WORK SCHEDULES